Lichtenstein show in UK goes beyond cartoon classics

 TURNING POINT

-Those ironic images of idealised beauty and glamorised violence came mostly from the early to mid-1960s, shortly after he broke with abstract expressionism and turned to mass culture imagery including comic strips and advertising.
+Those ironic images of idealized beauty and glamorized violence came mostly from the early to mid-1960s, shortly after he broke with abstract expressionism and turned to mass culture imagery including comic strips and advertising.

 The turning point came in 1961 with "Look Mickey", included in the Tate show, when Lichtenstein first copied cartoon characters aged 37 or 38.